How to get the best deal

-- You want the cheapest SIM possible – SIM deals on 12-month contracts are almost always cheaper than one-month rolling contract deals.
+- You want the cheapest SIM possible – prices on 12-month contracts are almost always lower than one-month rolling contract deals.
 For your commitment to the longer term, you get something in return: cheaper prices and/or more minutes, data and texts

 Which providers offer SIM only?

-- Virgin Mobile SIM only – Has both SIM only and pay monthly handset deals – low cost and with whopping amounts of data for relatively little money.
+- Virgin Mobile SIM only – Low cost and with whopping amounts of data for relatively little money.
 Virgin Mobile is on the EE network and all of its contracts are 12 months

 - EE mobile SIM only – Is the UK's most popular network.
 As you'd expect, EE will sell you just about anything mobile-related, from SIM only and handset deals to data SIMs for tablets and more.
 EE is on its own network (naturally), and all its contracts are 12 months long

-- Tesco Mobile SIM only – The supermarket giant offers both pay monthly handset and SIM only deals on both 30-day and 12 month contracts.
+- Tesco Mobile SIM only – The supermarket giant offers 30-day and 12 month contracts.
 Something for everyone.
 Tesco operates on the O2 network

 - Vodafone mobile SIM only – Vodafone is one of the UK's four network providers.
 It offer everything under the sun, operating – naturally – on its own network.
 Vodafone offers both 12-month and 30-day SIM deals

 - O2 mobile SIM only – O2 is another of the UK's four network providers.
 It offers pretty much anything you could possible want, from SIMs to handsets, tablet data SIMs, mobile broadband dongles and more.
 It operates on its own network and offers both 30-day and 12-month contracts